 As generations before us, most family business owners have invested considerable time, energy, savings, hopes, and dreams into the longevity of their business.
 Like many founders, family business owners often establish their business with the long-term intent of positioning the next generation to one day assume leadership.
 But, what if assumptions are wrong and they simply don’t want the business or they have other career aspirations in mind?
 Regrettably, it can—and does—happen.

-“I always advise my clients to have a solid succession plan in place approximately five to seven years prior to their intended retirement age,” said David Frederick, Director of Wealth Planning with First Bank Wealth Management.
-“From my experience, I’ve found that closely-held businesses can either be extremely valuable or hold minimal value if there’s no plan in place to continue the operations.
-You see, the value of a business is based on the assumption that it will operate effectively in the future.
-You’ve got to ask yourself and your family members the hard questions as early as possible.”
+It’s advisable to have a solid succession plan in place approximately five to seven years before retirement.
+Closely-held or family-owned businesses can either be extremely valuable or hold minimal value if there’s no plan in place to continue the operations.
+The value of a business is often tied to the assumption that it will operate effectively in the future.
+It’s important to ask family members involved with the family business the hard questions as early as possible.

-Frederick commented that you must ask a potential successor before it’s too late, “Do you want to run this business as your working career?”
-If the answer is “yes,” then the team at First Bank Wealth Management can help establish sound business structures to transition it to the next generation.
+It's advisable to ask a potential successor, “Do you want to run this business as your working career?”
+If the answer is “yes,” then reach out for trusted advice to help establish sound business structures early on in order to properly transition it to the next generation.

 What to Do Once You Understand Your Family Business Won’t Stay in the Family